sathishramachandhiran/Echoserver/README.md

 ![Output](client.png)

 ## RESULT:
-The program is executed successfully
+The program to develop a simple webserver is executed successfully